iuridiniz/pam-send-slack-message/README.md

 ### Manual compilation

-Pre-requisites: you need is a working cargo + rust compiler, make and gcc.
+Pre-requisites: All you need is a working cargo + rust compiler, make and gcc.

 ```bash
 make clean